Best mountain bike brakes 2025

 £268

-SRAM’s older Code disc brake was the go-to option for downhill riding but the latest model features a lighter-weight brake lever and several features found on the trail-specific Guide range, making it suitable for all-mountain, enduro or everyday hard riding.
-SRAM’s Code brake was originally downhill-only but I reckon the changes open it up to enduro and all mountain use.
+SRAM’s older Code disc brake was the go-to option for downhill riding, but the latest model features a lighter-weight brake lever and several features found on the trail-specific Guide range, making it suitable for all-mountain, enduro or everyday hard riding.
+SRAM’s Code brake was originally downhill-only, but the changes open it up to enduro and all-mountain use.

 The best mountain bike brakes 2024